sam-thetutor/ArticleLab/JunoArticle.md

 </html>
 ```

+In the above code, we display a navbar that has three tabs.
+We also display the data about the different blogs from our sample data store.

 ### Article.astro file

 Replace the code in the `Article.astro` file with the code below

 ```js
 ---
 interface Props {
   title: string;